Sunday 6th June 2021

 St John’s Elkstone is the highest church in the Cotswolds, and dates from Norman times.
 The dawn sun shining through the chancel window illuminates the altar area with golden glow of stunning beauty.
-In the last year much work has gone into eco-themed developments including a “bug-hotel”, the Coronation Meadow, and new eco ‘facilities’ for the benefit of visitors.
+Recently much work has gone into eco-themed developments including a “bug-hotel”, the Coronation Meadow, and new eco ‘facilities’ for the benefit of visitors.

 The church has quite exceptional Norman arches in the chancel and sanctuary, and boasts a wonderful Norman tympanum above the south door.
 The chancel arches, and those leading to the altar, are among the best in Gloucestershire, if not in Britain.

-In the course of the afternoon you could amble through a selection of beautiful private gardens.
+In the course of the afternoon you will be able to amble through a selection of beautiful private gardens.

-In preparation for Open Gardens Day, villagers prepared a range of garden displays from the very simplest, to those that would challenge most!
+In preparation for Open Gardens Day, villagers prepare a range of garden displays from the very simplest, to those that would challenge most!

 Even Elkstone villagers enjoy the scenery each year!

-Visitors enjoyed village teas, & home-made cakes or ice creams
+Visitors will be able to enjoy village teas, & home-made cakes or ice creams….

-– and also enjoyed a tractor ride through farmland with sensational views.
-A new attraction this year was a fired-up Atkinson Steam Lorry.
+– and enjoy a tractor ride through farmland with sensational views.

-Elkstone’s houses date from medieval through to modern times – they all represent the glorious heritage of the Cotswolds – we hop[e you enjoyed your visit – we’re sure that like hundreds of others, you’ll want to visit us time and time again!
+Elkstone’s houses date from medieval through to modern times – they all represent the glorious heritage of the Cotswolds – we hope you’ll enjoy your visit – we’re sure that like hundreds of others, you’ll want to visit us time and time again!